pubnub/chat-engine-push-notifications/docs/notification-formatting/README.md

       * type: `String`
       * required: **false**

       Notification title localization key.
-This key allow to use `Localizable.strings` file to localize notification title to one of supported languages.
+This key allows using `Localizable.strings` file to localize notification title to one of the supported languages.
     * `title-loc-args`
       * type: `String[]`
       * required: **false**